hyec/s3fs-volume-plugin/glusterfs-volume-plugin/README.md

     docker plugin enable PLUGINALIAS

 If there is a need to have a different set of servers, a separate plugin alias should be created with a different set of servers.
+* Note that store1 and store2 servers must be defined at /etc/hosts of docker run time.

 Example in docker-compose.yml: